Jausmy/Work-Location-Influence/README.md

 ## Recommendations
 Based on the analysis of HR data, the following recommendations are proposed:
--	Implement Targeted Well-being Programs for Remote Employees: Develop and implement targeted well-being programs for remote employees to mitigate the negative impacts of social isolation and promote work-life balance.
+-	Implement Targeted Well-being Programs for Onsite Employees: Develop and implement targeted well-being programs for onsite employees to mitigate the negative impacts of social isolation and promote work-life balance.
 This could involve:
-    -	Virtual Team-building Activities: Organize regular virtual team-building activities, social events, and online communication channels to foster social connections and a sense of community among remote employees.
+    -	Team-building Activities: Organize regular team-building activities, social events, and online communication channels to foster social connections and a sense of community among onsite employees.
     -	Online Mental Health Resources: Provide access to online mental health resources, such as counseling services, stress management tools, and mindfulness programs, to support remote employees' mental well-being.
     -	Flexible Work Arrangements: Offer flexible work arrangements for remote employees, such as flexible work hours or the option to work from co-working spaces, to promote work-life balance and reduce stress levels.
 -	Promote Work-Life Balance for All Employees: Encourage all employees to prioritize work-life balance by promoting healthy work habits, offering flexible work arrangements where possible, and providing resources and support for managing stress and mental health.